Cecil, Arkansas

 Cecil is an unincorporated community in Franklin County, Arkansas, United States.
 Cecil is located at the junction of Arkansas highways 41 and 96, 7.5 mi west-southwest of Ozark.
 Cecil has a post office with ZIP code 72930.

+There is a local business in Cecil Arkansas that goes by the name of “The Cecil Store”.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Cecil has a humid subtropical climate, abbreviated "Cfa" on climate maps.

-Things To Do

-In the heart of Cecil is a restaurant, which is referred to as the "Cecil Store".
-Cecil is also home to Citadel Bluff park which is now only boat ramp accessible.